Tricklebyte/BlazorId_App/README.md

 This Example solution demonstrates the following features:
 * Integrate a standard Blazor Server application with IdentityServer using auth code flow with PKCE protection.
 * Configure a custom user claim in Identity Server and propagate it to the application cookie during user authentication.
-* Transmit the custom user claim to the api
+* Include the custom user claim in the access token when calling the API.
-* Secure application features and api access using a shared authorization policy.
+* Use a shared authorization policy to secure the application and API.

 # Blazor App Features
+**This application provides two protected User features:**
 * **View App Claims:** Displays the claims of the current User identity for the application.
+* **View API Claims:** Calls a test API, which is protected by IdentityServer.
+The API will return the user claims it received with the request as JSON to the application.
+The application then display those claims to the User.

 * **Blazor Server Application**
    * Scaffolded Blazor Server template project, protected by Identity Server using Authorization Code flow w/PKCE